 In the spring of 2012, Fleischmann, who'd moved back to Canada after leaving Chase, was working at a law firm in Calgary when the phone rang.
 It was an investigator from the States.
 "Hi, I'm from the SEC," he said.
 "You weren't expecting to hear from me, were you?"

 A few months earlier, President Obama, giving in to pressure from the Occupy movement and other reformers, had formed the Residential Mortgage-Backed Securities Working Group.
 At least superficially, this was a serious show of force against banks like Chase.
 The group would operate like a kind of regulatory Justice League, combining the superpowers of investigators from the SEC, the FBI, the IRS, HUD and a host of other federal agencies.
-It included noted anti-corruption-investigator and New York Attorney General Eric Schneiderman, which gave many observers reason to hope that finally something would be done about the crimes that led to the crash.
-That makes the fact that the bank would skate with negligible cash fines an even more extra-ordinary accomplishment.
+It included noted anti-corruption- investigator and New York Attorney General Eric Schneiderman, which gave many observers reason to hope that finally something would be done about the crimes that led to the crash.
+That makes the fact that the bank would skate with negligible cash fines an even more extraordinary accomplishment.

 New York Attorney General Eric Schneiderman (L) speaks whille Attorney General Eric Holder listens during a news conference at the Justice Department on January 27th, 2012.
 (Photo: Mark Wilson/Getty) By the time the working group was set up, most of the applicable statutes of limitations had either expired or were about to expire.
-"A conspiratorial way of looking at it would be to say the state waited far too long to look at these cases and is now taking its sweet time investigating, while the last statutes of limitations run out," says famed prosecutor and former New York Attorney General Eliot Spitzer called WMC.
-"I kept trying to talk to them about GreenPoint," Fleischmann says, "but they just wanted to talk about that other deal."
-The following year, the SEC would fine Chase \$297 million for misrepresentations in the WMC deal.
-On the surface, it looked like a hefty punishment.
-In reality, it was a classic example of the piecemeal, cherry-picking style of justice that characterized the post-crisis era.
-"The kid-gloves approach that the DOJ and the SEC take with Wall Street is as inexplicable as it is indefensible," says Dennis Kelleher of the financial reform group Better Markets, which would later file suit challenging the Chase settlement.
-"They typically charge only one offense when there are dozens.
-It would be like charging a serial munder with a single assault and giving them probation."
-Soon Fleischmann's hopes were raised again.
-In late 2012 and early 2013, she had a pair of interviews with civil litigators from the U.S. attorney's office in the Eastern District of
+"A conspiratorial way of looking at it would be to say the state waited far too long to look at these cases and is now taking its sweet time investigating, while the last statutes of limitations run out," says famed prosecutor and former New York Attorney General Eliot Spitzer.

 It soon became clear that the SEC wasn't so much investigating Chase's behavior as just checking boxes.
 Fleischmann received no follow-up phone calls, even though she told the investigator that she was willing to tell the SEC everything she knew about the systemic fraud at Chase.
-Instead, the SEC focused on a single transaction involving a mortgage company her case, a litigator named Richard Elias, "He sounded like he had been a securities lawyer for 10 years," she says, "This actually looked like his idea of fun - like he couldn't wait to run with this case
+Instead, the SEC focused on a single transaction involving a mortgage company called WMC.
+"I kept trying to talk to them about GreenPoint," Fleischmann says, "but they just wanted to talk about that other deal."